linode/docs/docs/security/use-one-time-passwords-for-two-factor-authentication-with-ssh.md

     sudo yum install liboath gen-oath-safe pam_oath

 Ubuntu 16.04 uses the Google Authenticator package, although the keys it generates are compatible with other authentication apps.
 CentOS 7, however, does not include this package, and instead uses the `liboath`, `gen-oath-safe`, and `pam_oath`  packages, which combine to provide an open-source alternative.
+The keys generated with these tools are compatible with the Google Authenticator app.
 The packages offer slightly different options, but both will allow you to set up one-time passwords for two-factor authentication.

 ## Generate a Key